mby74/MECHANISM-AI-Model-Library/README.md

 The goal of this project is to develop a multi-scale, AI–mechanistic modeling framework for understanding and controlling nonlinear biological systems.

-Specifically, the framework aims to:
+This project aims to:

 - Link molecular interactions (e.g., peptide binding) to system-level functional responses (e.g., NF-κB signaling)
 - Enable uncertainty-aware prediction and decision-making
 - Support iterative, closed-loop discovery through integration of AI, mechanistic models, and experimental data

 The TLR4–MD-2 signaling pathway is used as a testbed system, with the broader goal of developing a generalizable platform for biological discovery and design.
+This is significant bacuase excessive Toll-like receptor 4 (TLR4) activation drives harmful inflammation in pediatric conditions including septic shock and severe Gram-negative infections.
+Current approaches broadly suppress inflammation and risk impairing host defense.
+There is currently no approved therapy that selectively attenuates lipopolysaccharide (LPS)-driven signaling while preserving protective immune response.
+There is an urgent need to develop precision approaches to block pathogenic inflammation while preserving immunity.
+Conventional one-shot design pipelines optimize structural affinity but do not incorporate functional signaling feedback.
+As shown in Figure 1, we propose an iterative AI framework that integrates experimental signaling data to refine design hypotheses and improve immune modulation.

 ## 2. Model Library Architecture